machal/cssmine-content/font-face-netechnicke.md

-**Fontsquirrel** not only have their own database of fonts with similar advantages and disadvantages like Google does but a well-known font generator that will make a web font out of your OTF format or other non-web formats.
+**Fontsquirrel** not only have their own database of fonts with similar advantages and disadvantages like Google does but a well-known font generator that will make a web font out of your OTF format or any other non-web formats.

 -   [fontsquirrel.com](<http://www.fontsquirrel.com/>)